Corporate Guardianship: Application Process

 - Timely intake of grievances: A process for timely intake of both emergency and non-emergency grievances.

-- Template for written grievances: A template that the ward/interested party can use to submit a written or formal grievance.
+- Grievance form template for written grievances: A template that the ward/interested party can use to submit a written or formal grievance and the guardianship will use to track the grievance through resolution.

 - Investigation procedure: The procedure that the agency will use to review and investigate grievances.
 This may include a process: